abalter/minimal-condor-intro/a-simple-condor-intro.md

 ## sleepytime.sh

+In the code directory you will find _sleepytime.sh_.
 This is a simple program with a delay.
 We are doing this so that later when you submit it to condor, it won't finish right away, and you will be able to see it in the queue.
-Code [here](http://gitlab.bcore.ohsu.edu/ohsu/simple-condor-intro/blob/master/sleepytime.sh).

 `sleepytime.sh` is in a programming language known as shell scripting (which has an assortment of flavors).
 Shell scripting is the basic toolkit for people who